spartansfighthard/distribution-tracker-api/VERCEL_DEPLOYMENT.md

 ### CORS Issues

-If you encounter CORS issues when accessing the API from your website, check:

-1. The CORS configuration in `api/index.js`
+If you encounter CORS issues when accessing the API from your website, check the CORS configuration in `api/index.js`.
+Your current configuration allows all origins, which is fine for development but might need to be restricted in production.
-2. Your browser's console for specific error messages
-3. That your website's domain is properly configured in the CORS settings

 ### Memory Limitations